ZCore Price Down 25.6% Over Last Week (ZCR)

 Buying and Selling ZCore

-It is usually not currently possible to buy alternative cryptocurrencies such as ZCore directly using U.S. dollars.
-Investors seeking to trade ZCore should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or Coinbase.
+It is usually not possible to buy alternative cryptocurrencies such as ZCore directly using U.S. dollars.
+Investors seeking to acquire ZCore should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Changelly or Coinbase.
 Investors can then use their newly-acquired Ethereum or Bitcoin to buy ZCore using one of the aforementioned exchanges.

 Receive News & Updates for ZCore Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for ZCore and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.